koenswinkelswfw/the-small-belligerent-foreign-country/README.md

-# The Small Belligerent Foreign Country Extension
+# Small Belligerent Foreign Country (extension for chrome-based browsers)

 ## Overview

-"The Small Belligerent Foreign Country" (SBFC) is a Chrome-based browser extension that probabilistically replaces Israel-related keywords on a webpage with alternative terms to remind the reader that Israel is not actually part of the United States.
+Listening to US politicians and commentators it often seems that one of the primary purposes of the American government is to look out for the interests of Israel.
+The "Small Belligerent Foreign Country" chrome extension serves to occasionally remind the reader that Israel is in fact a separate country that is not part of the United States and whose interests do not necessarily coincide with those of the United States.
+The extension does this by probabilistically replacing Israel-related keywords on webpages with alternative formulations.

-The extension is intended as **political satire**, and should not be taken too seriously or misinterpreted.
+Note that the extension is intended as **political satire**, and should not be taken too seriously or misinterpreted.

 ---